This article has been medically reviewed by Katrina Oliveros, MSN-ED, BSN

-Microdosing is the act of integrating sub-perceptual doses of psychedelics, such as LSD, DMT or Psilocybin Mushrooms, into your weekly routine for enhanced levels of creativity, energy, focus, and improved relational skills.
+Microdosing is the act of integrating sub-perceptual doses of psychedelics, such as LSD, san pedro, or psilocybin mushrooms, into your weekly routine for enhanced levels of creativity, energy, focus, and improved relational skills.

 LSD and psilocybin mushrooms (“magic mushrooms”) are the two most common substances used for microdosing.
 However, microdosing can be done with nearly any psychedelic.
 The particular protocols for each will vary for things like preparation and dosage, so it’s important to learn as much as possible about whichever psychedelic you choose to microdose.